ParaFEM/ParaFEM/parafem/src/programs/5th_ed/p123/readme.txt

   This was originally program p123 in the 4th Edition of the book and is similar to program xx11 which is still under development by Llion Evans in folder /dev

+  ERRATUM

+  In the book, the argument NUMVAR in the subroutine SCATTER_NODES (line 176) is given the value NDIM(=3).
+This is incorrect and has been replaced with NODOF(=1).

   AUTHOR